Perfect Wine and Cheese Pairings

 Tip #1: Match Intensity

 One of the most critical considerations when crafting pairings is balancing the intensity of your wine and cheese.
-For instance, a bold Cabernet Sauvignon could overpower the delicate flavors of Gruyère but harmonizes beautifully with a Pinot Noir.
+For instance, a bold Cabernet Sauvignon could overpower the delicate flavours of Gruyère but harmonises beautifully with a Pinot Noir.
 As a general guideline:

-• Wines with an alcohol by volume (ABV) above 14.5% are intense and pair well with strongly flavored cheeses.
+• Wines with an alcohol by volume (ABV) above 14.5% are intense and pair well with strongly flavoured cheeses.

-• Wines with ABV below 12% are less intense and complement delicately flavored cheeses.
+• Wines with ABV below 12% are less intense and complement delicately flavoured cheeses.

 Tip #2: Age Matters